-In this post, we’re sharing 10+ virtual DEI activities that will help your remote team learn and grow together.
-With these ideas, you can spark meaningful dialogue and connection on your team all year round while accomplishing your diversity, equity, and inclusion goals.
+In this post, you’ll find the best virtual DEI activities to help remote teams learn and grow together.
+With nearly three dozen ideas, you can spark meaningful dialogue and connection on your team all year round while accomplishing your diversity, equity, and inclusion goals.

 TLDR: in this list, you’ll find:

-- virtual diversity & inclusion activities for remote teams
+- Fun virtual diversity & inclusion activities for remote teams

 - DEI activities on the topics of race, gender identity, sexual orientation, age, and accessibility

-- DEI activities for Black History Month, Juneteenth, or any time of year
+- DEI activities for Black History Month, Juneteenth, Pride, and other holidays

 1. Create a Culture of Inclusivity